RCA Student Culinology® Competition 2019

 FIRST PLACE (GOLD MEDALIST) – TEAM PLUS ULTRA

 DISH: Plantain Pastelón with Turkey Picadillo & Spicy Mango Sauce

 MUHAMMAD RAMZALI BIN MOHAMMED AKHIAR

 THIRD PLACE (SILVER MEDALIST) – TEAM BAM

 DISH: Trio Des Tortellini with Salsa De Tomaté Sauce

-TEAM MENTOR: DR ROBIN TAN CHUN HONG
+TEAM MENTOR: ROBIN TAN CHUN HONG

 TEAM MEMBERS: KEVIN KHOH JUN KIT (Team Leader)